valentinwerner1/Thesis_RelationExtraction_PoliticsNews/soft_data/README.md

 ## Credits where Credits is due

-This code is heavily oriented on the idea of https://github.com/eventdata/UDPetrarch-for-Python3
+The idea behind this code is a variation of https://github.com/eventdata/UDPetrarch-for-Python3 which was heavily alligned for the use case of this project.

-Some lines of code have been copied directly, many have been rewritten for the purpose of clearity and simplicity

-To run this you need to install CoreNLP and UDPipe and specify their respective paths

-## Preprocesing

-For preprocessing go into /preprocess

-The .sh file executes the whole pipeline, simply run

-'''
-sh preprocess_articles_from_xml.sh
-'''

-after specifying the paths inside .sh file (paths to all necessary directories).

-Input format is XML, see /example files -> sample_english_doc.xml = input format; [...]-sent_parsed.xml = output format
+None of the code is copied directly from the repository mentioned above, the only files that are identical are dictionary files.

 ## Annotation

-The annotation process is build on PETRARCH.
+Takes a csv file of full length articles, turns it to an xml file to split into sentences using CoreNLP.
+The separate sentences are then classified into part-of-speech-tokens using spacy and subj-verb-obj triplets are built.
+If the verb is existing in the CAMEO dictionairy, the respective category is assigned.

  All dictionaries are not created by me, but by the researchers behind CAMEO and PETRARCH.

-For more information see https://github.com/eventdata/UDPetrarch-for-Python3 and https://github.com/openeventdata/petrarch2